 The resident is provided with a greater responsibility in patient care and decision making as they progress through their training.
 These experiences coincide with a complimentary curriculum of didactic activities such as journal club, skills workshops, case review and lectures.
 The residents and attendings have teaching responsibilities to students, medical staff / house officers and the surrounding communities.
 Research opportunities are readily available and a requirement for program completion.

 Due to a combination of community-based and regional referral patient mix, the medical and surgical volume and diversity is exceptional.
-The residents are fully integrated into three active outpatient podiatric clinics which allow for involvement throughout a patients' medical or surgical management.
-The residents also scrub and assist in surgery at seven local hospitals that are not part of the CHA system.
+The residents are fully integrated into two active outpatient podiatric clinics which allow for involvement throughout a patients' medical or surgical management.
+The residents also scrub and assist in surgery at local hospitals that are not part of the CHA system.

 Clinical affiliations with all of the podiatric medical schools allow third and fourth year podiatric medical students to rotate through CHA on a monthly basis to augment their clinical curriculum.
-Externs are actively involved in the clinic, operating room, emergency department and all didactic activities.
+Students are actively involved in the clinic, operating room, emergency department and all didactic activities.